 Trinity’s enthusiastic cheerleaders attend every football game and help rev up Shamrock fans at pep rallies and in the stands.
 The squad emphasizes leadership, teamwork, strength, trust, and camaraderie.

 Trinity’s robust Cross Country team boasts a welcoming, tight-knit group of runners.
-The team has been very successful, with 21 Mid Penn Championships between the boys and girls.
-The team’s athletic skill is matched by close relationships between teammates.
+The team has been very successful, with 21 Mid Penn Championships between the boys and girls teams.

 Trinity’s Friday night football games are often the epicenter for fall social activities for Trinity students and families alike.
 The boys on the football team play with heart and skill, learning important lessons of teamwork, strength, and wisdom while on the practice and game fields.
 The 2021 season brings former NFL player and Superbowl winner, Jordan Hill, to COBO Field, and the enthusiasm, passion, and concern for the mission of the school as a whole is already evident.
 Watch out for these Shamrocks!